TomiIsojarvi/CO2-Finland/README.md

 Select the start date and end date.
 Select whether you want the data to be shown starting from the start date or from the end date.

 ##### Average Filter
-Can be used to average and filter data by an hour, day, or month.
+Used for averaging and filtering data by an hour, a day, or a month.
 Advanced Filter is turned off by default (`None`).

 ##### Time interval
-The inital time interval data to be shown on screen. `All` automatically shows all data at the same time.
+Used for specifying the inital time interval data to be seen on screen. `All` is used to show all data as a whole on screen.

 ### Line Chart
 <img src="Doc/line_chart.png" alt="Tooltip" style="width:200px;"/>